How to Thru-hike Over 60 Years Old

 The best way to get in shape for a backpacking trip is to walk while wearing a pack, especially uphill, Huber says.

-Related: How to choose a backpacking backpack
+Related: How to choose a lightweight backpack

 Nancy Huber in 2017 on the Pyrenees High Route.
 Photo provided by Nancy Huber.